Petrolyna/walmart_sales_analysis/README.md

 ### SQL queries
 The SQL queries used for analysis are located in the files with `sql` extension .
 These queries were used to extract and aggregate data from BigQuery for further analysis and visualization.

+### Visualization
+The visualizations for the analysis are located in the file labelled 'Dashboard 1'.

 ## 🔍 Findings

 ### 🏷️ Sales Trends on Holidays vs. Non-Holidays